RichardRichter/NLP_Project_2/README.md

   Note that some transformations can be trivial, for example transforming a recipe that is already vegetarian to vegetarian will not do anything.<br />

 <h2>After one transformation</h2>
-  Because only one transformation is done on a recipe, you are prompted to either put in a new url for another recipe (put the same url as before if you want to perform a different transformation on the different recipe) or exit the program.
+  Because only one transformation is done on a recipe, you are prompted to either put in a new url for another recipe (put the same url as before if you want to perform a different transformation on the same recipe) or exit the program.